 In a letter oozing sarcasm and hypocrisy, iffy Republican Grant Woods, attempts to give credibility to another one of his cross-party endorsements.
 Recently, he called a press conference to announce that he and a group of other liberals masquerading as Republicans endorsed Felecia Rotellini, the radical, open-borders proponent, union-backed Democrat running for Attorney General.

-Republican Tom Horne has incurred their wrath due to his promise to enforce SB 1070, Arizona’s popular illegal immigration law.
+Conservative Tom Horne has incurred their wrath due to his promise to enforce SB 1070, Arizona’s popular illegal immigration law.

 In making the endorsement, Woods, an elected precinct committeeman, falls under the Maricopa County Republican Committee’s by-law provision which removes voting and proxy carrying rights from a precinct committeeman publicly endorsing any candidate running against a Republican.